-Technically speaking, a vacuum isn’t sucking, rather the high pressure air is pushing (this applies also to the vacuum of space – this and gravity is why our atmosphere isn’t being “sucked” into outer space).
+Technically speaking, a vacuum isn’t sucking, rather the high pressure air is pushing (this also applies to the vacuum of space – this and gravity is why our atmosphere isn’t being “sucked” into outer space).

 The Second Law of Thermodynamics rephrased states that the amount of usable energy in an isolated system cannot increase.

 But there’s another view of entropy in this context, a statistical view.
 Work, vaguely stated, is the transfer of energy.
-It’s clear that the amount of possible work is zero, when the system is completely uniform.
+It’s clear that the amount of possible work is zero when the system is completely uniform.
 In such a case, entropy can be viewed as the measure of disorder.